alanesq/esp32cam-demo/README.md

 <p align="center"><img src="/images/esp32cam.jpeg" width="80%"/></p>

 LATEST NEWS!!!
-There is now a motherboard available for the esp32cam which make it prety much as easy to use as any other esp development board.
+There is now a very cheap motherboard available for the esp32cam which make it as easy to use as any other esp development board.
 Search eBay for "esp32cam mb" - see http://www.hpcba.com/en/latest/source/DevelopmentBoard/HK-ESP32-CAM-MB.html
-It looks like older esp32cam modules the reset button has no effect on them so on these you have to plug the USB in whilst holding the program button to upload a sketch also on mine I find I have to use the lowest upload speed or it fails to upload.
+It looks like older esp32cam modules the reset button has no effect on them (I am guessing this is a feature on newer modules) so on these you have to plug the USB in whilst holding the program button to upload a sketch also I find I have to use the lowest upload speed or it fails to upload.
+The wifi is very poor whilst in the motherboard (I find this happens if you have something near the antenna on the esp32cam modules) but if I rest my thumb above the antenna I find the signal works great).

 <pre>
 This can be used as a starting point sketch for projects using the esp32cam development board,